parenthesin/components/doc/components.md

      (components.database/execute db))
 ```

+We're also using [jdbc-url](https://github.com/parenthesin/components/blob/main/src/parenthesin/components/db/jdbc_hikari.clj#L17) to build up the connection string and the database configuration map, supporting multiple extra keys if you want to pass them or configure them yourself.
+That means you can also provide additional data into your `:database` configuration map in your `resources/config.edn` and that will be used!
+An example of usage is with [useSSL](https://github.com/clj-codes/docs.backend/blob/main/resources/config.edn#L12) - specific for PostgreSQL configuration with SSL.
+If you want to customize your `db-spec` hash-map there's also great [documentation for next-jdbc](https://github.com/seancorfield/next-jdbc/blob/develop/doc/getting-started.md#the-db-spec-hash-map).

 ### HikariCP
 Described as *a solid, high-performance, JDBC connection pool at last*, HikariCP manages our connection pool provided by our configuration previously, being a very light library for its amazing usage (at roughly 165Kb).
 You can check more about these optimizations [here](https://github.com/brettwooldridge/HikariCP/wiki/Down-the-Rabbit-Hole).